 Policing & Community Safety Partnership

 Have your say about Policing and Community Safety Issues in Causeway Coast and Glens.
-See 2019-2024 PCSP Consultation below
+See the 2019-2024 PCSP consultation - online survey below

 L-R:Janet McClinton (PBNI), Grainne Keane (YJA), Ashleen Schenning (Independent), Cllr.
 William King, Roisin Brown (Independent), Anthony McPeake (Independent), Cllr.
 Gerry Mullan, Nigel Freeburn (EANI), Cllr.
 Sam Cole, Cllr.
 Tom McKeown, Cllr.
 Sandra Hunter, Cllr.
 James McCorkell (Chair), Sharon Burnett (Independent), Cllr.
 Brenda Chivers, Leanne Abernethy (Independent), Caroline White (Independent), Catherine Magee (PSNI), Rory Donaghy (Independent), Jason Balmer (Independent), Jason Craig (NIF&RS), Melissa Lemon (PCSP Officer)